oluwatimtexx/alx-zero_day/0x03-git/README.md

 Second Readme file
-never doing htis from the GUI again
+never doing this from the GUI again